Cancer Prevention and Breast Implants

 Unfortunately for patients, BIA-ALCL can also cause very generic symptoms – like fever, fatigue, night sweats, and weight loss – that are difficult to diagnose.
 However, with the help of scans and diagnostic tests, doctors can identify BIA-ALCL and offer treatment.

 Breast Implant Cancer Attorneys

-If you received breast implants and then suffered from anaplastic large cell lymphoma, the experienced breast implant cancer lawyers at Blizzard & Nabers can help.
+If you received breast implants and then suffered from anaplastic large cell lymphoma, the experienced breast implant cancer lawyers at Blizzard Law PLLC can help.
 Contact us today to schedule a free consultation.